tecorelabs/Medical-Diagnosis-ML-Model/README.md

 # Medical-Diagnosis-ML-Model
-This repository contains the model, dataset and the code file of the model training. \n The model can accurately predict upto 76% that a person has brain tumor or not.
+This repository contains the model, dataset and the code file of the model training.
+The model can accurately predict upto 76% that a person has brain tumor or not.
-The model is trained with the tensorflow keras api.
+The model is trained with the **Tensorflow Keras Api**.